mikolajjuraczko/snake.js/README.md

 # snake.js

-A simple exercise in creating and displaying a game logic with JavaScript.
+A simple exercise in creating and displaying game logic with JavaScript.